Lucki/macro-manager/README.md

 If the current current executable isn't configured or a fallback is allowed for the current set it will try to use the default as fallback if available.

-If the script config says the current script is toggelable it will stop already running instance of that script or otherwise start a new one.
+If the script config says the current script is switchable it will stop already running instance of that script or otherwise start a new one.
 This is intended for turning infinite running scripts on and off.

 Make sure your script is marked as executable